 - Outlook 2007: Go to Help and Select Office Diagnostic or Go to All Programs > Microsoft Office > Microsoft Office Tools > Office Diagnostic

 - Office 2010/13/16: In Office 2010 Microsoft has removed that option, and they have replaced with an Automatic Repair option.

 - From any Microsoft Office 2010 application, click the File tab, then click Options.

 - On the Options screen, select Trust Center, then click Trust Center Settings.

 - From the Trust Center screen, select Privacy Options on the left.

 - Under the Privacy Options section on the right, check the box for Download a file periodically that helps determine system problems.

 - Click OK to save these settings.

-If that doesn’t work go to Program and Features and On the list of programs, select Microsoft Office 2010, and click Change.
+If that doesn’t work, open Program and Features and On the list of programs, select Microsoft Office, and click Change.
 On the change screen, select Repair, and click Continue.

-This post will show you how to repair an Outlook account if your Outlook not syncing.
+This post will show you how to repair an Outlook account if your Outlook is not syncing.